riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 }
 ```

-- we need to update our board data structure so we can analyze it for winning moves
+Let's start defining the methods we called in our `playTurn()` function.

+The `updateBoard()` function is simply responsible for updating the board array with all the current plays. so it's simple one-liner.

 ``` swift
 /**